 Avoid beef jerky with high amounts of saturated fat

 Saturated fats are fats that are solid at room temperature and raise your cholesterol, and rises in cholesterol are linked to increased risk of heart disease.
-This doesn’t mean all saturated fats are bad, just that you should eat them as part of a balanced diet.
+This doesn’t mean all saturated fats are bad, it just means that you should eat them as part of a balanced diet.

-The American Heart Association recommends getting only 5% to 6% of calories from saturated fat, so exercise caution by checking the labels before buying.
+The American Heart Association recommends getting 5% to 6% of calories from saturated fat, so exercise caution by checking the labels before buying.

 Avoid beef jerky with additives like MSG

 MSG (or monosodium glutamate) and other additives are often added during processing to tap into our brain’s desire to eat healthy proteins.

 This is often referred to as the "Chinese restaurant syndrome" and is typically added into snack foods.
 The reason why chips and other junk food is so addicting is that they are literally targeting the parts of our brain that make us desire food.
 Glutamates release serotonin (the hormone that promotes happiness) and make us want to eat more, even when the food is objectively terrible for us.